yuloxx/yulo-cs-note/docs/big-data/zookeeper.md

 ```

-Notice:

-Watcher takes effects **only once**.
-Once triggered, following events will not be notified.
-To keep watch a znode, it's necessary to register again.
+Note: Watchers are **one-time triggers**.
+After being triggered, subsequent events will not be notified.
+To continue monitoring a znode, you must re-register the watcher.

 ## Leader Election

-Zookeeper provide a reliable and simple way for leader election: create ephemeral sequential and elect the instance with least sequence number.
+ZooKeeper offers a reliable and straightforward method for leader election: create ephemeral sequential nodes and elect the instance with the smallest sequence number.

-Every instance of an application attempt to  create sequential znode under the election directory.
-The instance with the least sequential number is elected as the leader.
+Each application instance attempts to create a sequential znode under the election directory.
+The instance with the smallest sequence number becomes the leader.

 ```
 /myapp/leader/instance-0000000001